hplp/rfautomata/README.md

 ### Convert the Scikit Learn model into ANML Automata

 Use the automatize script to convert the Scikit Learn model into an AP compatible ANML file.
-`bin/automatize.py -m model.pickle `
+`bin/automatize.py model.pickle --short -v`

 Some other optional parameters include:
-- a : The name of the output ANML file (default: model.anml)
+- a: The name of the output ANML file (default: model.anml)
+- --gpu: Generate GPU compatible chains and output files **EXPERIMENTAL**
+- --circuit: Generate circuit compatible chains and output files **EXPERIMENTAL**
 - --unrolled: Don't compress the chains into loops; this generates one STE per feature per chains (default: false)
 - --mnrl: Generate MNRL chains with floating point inequalities (default: false)
-- --short: Make a short version of the input file to the AP (default: false)
+- --short: Make a short version of the input file to the AP for testing(100 samples) (default: false)
 - --longer: Make a 1000x larger input file to the AP (default: false)
+- -p: Generate a plot of the threshold count distribution of the features.
+- -v: Verbose

 This will generate several output files:
-- model.anml: This is the ANML-formatted automata file
+- model.anml: This is the ANML-formatted automata file that contains the RF automata.
 - input_file.bin: A transformed input file for testing.
 It was generated from the testing_data.pickle file.